Tch1b0/datastream/README.md

 For each chunk transferred its checksum is passed.
 If the checksum from the client and server doesnt match the chunk is simply getting refetched until it is right.

-This project may seem redundant, as the tcp connection on the lower level already handles the data corruption, but **datastream is only a proof of concept project**, so it is not made for being used in other projects.
+**datastream is only a proof of concept project**, so it is not made for being used in other projects.

 ## usage